OpenNMS Integration package will not be served for a while. Hence, "Scenario 2: Rich Alert Integration" will be unavailable during this time.

 - Prepare opennmsShellScripts/opsgenie shell script :

 - Copy the shell script anywhere in the same system where OpenNMS installed.
-This path will be pointed when OpenNMS notification commands are configured.
+This path is pointed to when OpenNMS notification commands are configured.

 - Configure LAMP_HOME to point your lamp installation directory.